malorie16/potion-planet/README.md

 ## Frontend

 The frontend uses React.
 I didn't have time to use much custom CSS so I used [Materialize](https://materializecss.com/) pretty heavily.
 I used babel to compile and webpack to bundle.
+Potion mixing can be dangerous which is why users can only buy one potion but I really wanted to give them options so I gave them a carousel 😬

 There's only 2 components: `App` and `Form`